JBarbosaGitHub/OwnProject/README.md

-# INPI Project
+# Own Project

-Welcome to the INPI Project!
+Welcome to the Own Project!
 This application is a React-based web platform designed to provide a comprehensive suite of adult simulators, private courses, and a dedicated contact area.
 It features a modern, responsive design and integrates Firebase for user authentication (login/registration) and password recovery.

 ## Table of Contents